Legit-Labs/legitify/docs/github/repository/ghas_dependency_review_not_enabled.md

 ### Remediation
 1. Make sure you have admin permissions
 2. Go to the repo's settings page
-3. Enter "Code security and analysis" tab
+3. Enter 'Code security and analysis' tab
-4. Set "Dependency graph" as Enabled
+4. Set 'Dependency graph' as Enabled